JuanRamirez2000/Algs_Visualizations/README.md

-## Road Trip Playlists
+## Algs Visualizer

-A web app used for educational purposes to display the efficiency of different path finding algorithms
+A web app used for educational purposes to currently display the efficiency of different path finding algorithms with future plans to make this a one-stop-shop to learn all forms of algorithms.

 ## A Note On Contributions: